 Driving while under 21 years old and with a BAC of 0.02% to 0.05% is UDD – underage drinking and driving.
 This is a very low threshold, and drinking just a small amount of alcohol could cause your BAC to reach 0.02%.

 A first-time UDD is a class A traffic infraction.
-The sentence is
+The following table spells out the penalties.

 If you are underage and arrested with a BAC of 0.08% or higher, you face regular DUI charges.
 Meanwhile, if you are underage and arrested with a BAC of 0.05% to less than 0.08%, you face regular DWAI charges.3